adtzlr/cubrium/README.md

 )
 ```

 The results contain the extended unknowns `y = (x, lpf)` but no information about the internal quantities of the model.
-Next we extract the extended unknowsfrom the `Result` object and recover these internal quantities (e.g. reaction forces) for all steps.
+Therfore we extract the extended unknows from the Result object (`Res`) and recover these internal quantities (e.g. reaction forces) for all steps.

 ```python
 Y = np.array([res.x for res in Res])